 EVICTION TIME PARAMETERS

 All Warrants of Eviction must be conducted between sunrise and sunset.
-The eviction cannot be considered completed until all people and personal property are removed from said premises and premise is secured.
+The eviction cannot be considered completed until all people and personal property are removed from said premises (unless landlord selects AG Eviction Method) and premise is secured.

-- If you provide manpower and equipment, as stated above, the eviction should be accomplished within the Officer’s regular work schedule.
+If you choose the AG Method or provide manpower and equipment, as stated above, the eviction should be accomplished within the Officer’s regular work schedule.
 However, if the Officer is required to work beyond his regular hours, you will be charged for his/her overtime.

 Questions regarding storage (how long to store) should be addressed to your attorney.

 The tenant will be responsible to contact you (the landlord) for getting his/her property back.
 Be reminded that the tenant has as much right to his/her property as you to yours.
 You cannot withhold the property for any reason.
 You must release the property to him/her upon reasonable request.
 This is true with either method of eviction (OPTION A or B).